GPS-Acoustics unlock a new approach to seabed geodetics

 Guest Author: Liquid Robotics

-Challenge: Autonomous and unmanned marine platforms are transforming the way in which we acquire and analyse data from our oceans.
+Autonomous and uncrewed marine platforms are transforming the way in which we acquire and analyse data from our oceans.
 Our technology is assisting with seafloor geodesy, an emerging scientiﬁc ﬁeld that is making the real-time study of continental plate tectonics a cost-effective and viable option.

 Seafloor geodesy projects are underway across the globe, all in pursuit of a better understanding of earthquakes, tectonic processes and tsunami hazards, and ultimately to save lives.
 In addition, the technology is being applied within the offshore oil and gas industry to mitigate risk through better ongoing surveillance during the producing life of a ﬁeld.